pmartincalvo/ntfy-emergency-app/README.md

-# ntfy emergency app - Message Webapp
+# ntfy emergency

-This is a simple web application that allows users to send emergency messages to a ntfy server.
+This is a simple web application that allows users to send emergency messages to a ntfy server and topic.
+No coding, no curl, no HTTP.
+Just a plain web form.

 tldr: I look at messaging apps very infrequently and have no notifications for them.
 But what happens if there's a real emergency and someone needs to grab my attention?
 The only app in my phone that has notifications is the ntfy client, which I use to monitor servers and services.
 Why not receive a ntfy alert?
 This small webapp lets my trusted ones send me a high priority message if needed.

+A gif is worth a thousand words:

 [![webapp.gif](https://i.postimg.cc/85P4ZfK4/webapp.gif)](https://postimg.cc/KKwtzjy3)